 Although they’re super-durable, some types of flexible vinyl plank floors are susceptible to scratching and denting (especially over time).
 So if you’re planning on leaving some super-heavy furniture on your flexible vinyl planks for years, make sure to use floor protectors!

 The Best Underlayment for Vinyl Plank Flooring

 As with all things flooring, everything comes down to the specific product.
-Some types of vinyl flooring require a certain type of subfloor; other types can be laid directly on concrete; some types pair excellently with specific underlayments.
+Some types of vinyl flooring require a certain type of underlayment; other types can be laid directly on concrete.
 It’s all on a product-by-product basis.

 That said, remember that flexible vinyl plank will conform to any irregularities in its underlayment.
 That means if your subfloor isn’t smooth or level, your floor won’t be smooth or level.
 This isn’t as much of a problem with rigid vinyl plank, but you should still try to install it under the best conditions possible.

 Vinyl plank can be installed as a floating floor, glued to a subfloor, put in with a click-and-lock system, or even loose-laid with just friction to hold it in place.
 It all depends on the product you choose.